HonyTawking/Algorithms-and-data-structures----graph-representations/README.md

 - a list of successors
 - an arcs list.

-Generate random graphs for at least 10 different values ​​of n with densities d = 0.2 and 0.4.
+Generate random directed graphs for at least 10 different values ​​of n with densities d = 0.2 and 0.4.

 Task 1.
 Measure the duration of the label calculation step depending on the number n.